 A series of books that provides a better gentle introduction to reading for non-Japanese beginners would be the Japanese Graded Readers books, with the big downside that the product has no competition so it is very expensive; the prices of these books are seldom low, regardless of whether you buy them new or used, or even from E-bay.

 The final problem with the Pimsleur Japanese course is the issue of learning a language by studying its grammar, like adults do, vs. learning it by ear, like Japanese children do.
 Pimsleur uses the later approach, and probably it is the right method, but only if we are children totally immersed in the language, in which case we do not need Pimsleur; otherwise, expecting to learn a language by ear using a few lessons is unrealistic.
 Most foreigners not living in Japan that want to learn Japanese have a non-Japanese life, non-Japanese spouses and children, and co-workers, and clients, and friends: immersion is non-existent and the motivation is usually a fascination with the Japanese culture, which is a powerful motivation but also one that is not needed for survival.
 So what can we do?
 Pimsleur just doesn’t cut it.
 It is really great that Pimsleur spoon-feed us tiny sentences that we can memorize and repeat, but to make up for our lack of immersion, we need a way to make sense of those spoon-fed bits, to generalize them, and that is grammar.

 Grammar is the distillation of the rules of a language.
 For most of us, a combination of learning a language using both grammar and listening is probably a better approach that focusing on either of them.
 Fortunately, there is a lot of great Japanese grammar material.
-A couple of examples are the Genki series and the ‘A guide to Japanese Grammar’ by Tae Kim, that is available in its totality as a book and at the website.
+A couple of examples are the Genki series and the ‘A guide to Japanese Grammar’ by Tae Kim, that is available in its totality as a book and as online pages at the website.